-The project is in the planning phase.
-We will continue to work with the community throughout the project to identify the most suitable conceptual alternatives and to meet the critical flood protection needs for the City of Gilroy and Santa Clara County.
+The project is in the planning phase but is currently on-hold.
+Once the projects restarts, we will continue to work with the community throughout the project to identify the most suitable conceptual alternatives and to meet the critical flood protection needs for the City of Gilroy and Santa Clara County.

 The project goals are to: